Lattice-dependent orientational order in active crystals: Mapping between turn-away and turn-towards cases on a square lattice

 \section{Mapping between turn-away and turn-towards cases on a square lattice}

 Here, we show that in a square lattice, for each particle configuration for a system with (signed) torque amplitude $\Gamma_0$, there exists a different particle configuration that has the same energy with torque amplitude $-\Gamma_0$.

 On a square lattice, each particle has 4 neighbours with lattice angles $\phi_{ij}=0,\frac\pi2,\pi,\frac{3\pi}2$.
-The general energy given in \cref{eq:general_hamiltonian} then reads
+The general energy given in \cref{eq:general_hamiltonian} in the Main Text then reads